Compare and contrast central nervous systems pathologies part 1

 - Hypoxic-ischemic injury

-- Loss of cerebral circulation due to compromise, typically from deficits in the cardiovascular and respiratory systems
+- Loss of cerebral circulation, typically due to compromise of the cardiovascular and respiratory systems

 Brain injuries can be stratified into three (3) categories: mild, moderate, and severe based on symptomatology present.
 Stratification can be done with the use of the Glasgow Coma Scale (GCS):